Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Introduction

 Thresholding and related heuristics have been proposed to mitigate this issue in OTA-FL literature \cite{FL_fading,BB_FL}.
-However, most prior OTA-FL analyses either assume \emph{wireless homogeneity} (equal average path loss across devices) to ensure zero average bias or explicitly enforce zero bias to facilitate convergence guarantees \cite{FL_fading,OTA_FL,One_bit_FL,OTA_FL_H_data}.
-In realistic heterogeneous deployments, where devices experience varying large-scale channel conditions, imposing zero bias can severely increase model update variance (due to weak devices), whereas relaxing the zero bias design constraint, as done in \cite{Opt_Power_Control_OTA_Comp,Opt_power_control_OTA_FL,OTA_FL_Optimization}, can introduce unpredictable bias.
-In addition, much of the existing convergence theory for OTA-FL is developed under (strongly) convex objectives, see e.g.,\cite{OTA_FL_H_data,Opt_power_control_OTA_FL,Biased_OTA_FL_ICC}, which mismatches modern non-convex ML models deployed in practice.
+However, most prior OTA-FL analyses either assume \emph{wireless homogeneity} (equal average path loss across devices) to ensure zero average bias FL updates or explicitly enforce zero bias to facilitate convergence guarantees \cite{FL_fading,OTA_FL,One_bit_FL,OTA_FL_H_data}.
+In realistic heterogeneous deployments, where devices experience varying large-scale channel conditions, imposing zero bias can substantially increase model update variance (due to weak-channel devices).
+Conversely, relaxing the zero-bias design constraint, as in \cite{Opt_Power_Control_OTA_Comp,Opt_power_control_OTA_FL,OTA_FL_Optimization}, can introduce unstructured bias that is difficult to quantify, resulting in weaker convergence guarantees.
+In addition, much of the existing convergence theory for OTA-FL is developed under (strongly) convex objectives, see e.g.,\cite{OTA_FL_H_data,Opt_power_control_OTA_FL,Biased_OTA_FL_ICC}, which is inconsistent with the non-convex ML models deployed in modern practice.

 To fill these gaps, we study OTA-FL under wireless heterogeneity with SGD updates for general smooth non-convex objectives.
-Building on and extending our prior work on biased OTA-FL in the convex setting \cite{Biased_OTA_FL_ICC}, we design OTA-FL updates that admit a structured, time-invariant model bias to reduce update variance, and we generalize the analysis to non-convex objectives.
+Building on and extending our prior work on biased OTA-FL in the strongly convex setting \cite{Biased_OTA_FL_ICC}, we design OTA-FL updates that admit a structured, time-invariant bias to reduce the variance of the updates, and we generalize the analysis to non-convex objectives.
 We establish a finite-time stationarity convergence bound (expected average squared gradient norm) that reveals a bias-variance trade-off.
-Building on this bound, we pose a joint OTA power-control problem and, unlike the heuristic designs proposed in \cite{Biased_OTA_FL_ICC}, develop an efficient successive convex approximation (SCA) algorithm that operates with statistical channel state information (CSI) at the PS, avoiding the heavy overhead of global instantaneous CSI.
+Building on this bound, we pose a joint OTA power-control problem and, unlike the heuristic designs proposed in \cite{Biased_OTA_FL_ICC}, develop an efficient successive convex approximation (SCA) algorithm that requires only statistical channel state information (CSI) at the PS, avoiding the heavy overhead of global instantaneous CSI.
 Finally, experiments on a non-convex learning task corroborate the theory, showing that the SCA-based design accelerates convergence by optimizing the allowed bias and achieves a target generalization performance faster than prior OTA-FL baselines.

 \textit{Notation}: A zero-mean, circularly symmetric complex Gaussian random vector with mean $\mathbf m$ and covariance $\Sigma$ is denoted by $\mathcal{CN}(\mathbf m,\Sigma)$. $\Vert \cdot \Vert$ denotes the Euclidean $\ell$-2 norm.
 We let $[N]\equiv\{1,2,\dots,N\}$.
 For a random vector $\mathbf v$, $\mathbb{E}[\mathbf v]$ denotes expectation and $\operatorname{var}(\mathbf v)\triangleq \mathbb{E}\!\left[\|\mathbf v-\mathbb{E}[\mathbf v]\|^{2}\right]$ denotes variance.